Giant's Causeway

 The Giant’s Causeway and Causeway Coast is an important area of study of basaltic volcanism.

-The Giant's Causeway is a unique example of columnar jointing with some 40,000 interlocking basalt columns resulting from a volcanic eruption.
+The Giant's Causeway is a unique example of columnar jointing with 40,000 interlocking basalt columns resulting from a volcanic eruption.
 The tops of the mostly hexagonal columns form stepping stones that lead from the cliff foot and disappear under the sea.
-Along the coast, a succession of lava flows from the Tertiary era can be distinguished.
+A succession of lava flows from the Tertiary era can be distinguished along the coast.

 Community Perspective: Northern Ireland's most popular attraction and a natural playground for visitors.
 The area with the ‘steps’ is compact but you can spend hours hiking along the coast.
-The fairly recent visitor centre can set you up with an audio guide.
+There's also a fairly recent visitor centre.
+Solivagant has shared all the current practical details to be aware of (and there are many...).

 Map of Giant's Causeway